![]() |

 A - 7 RANCH - 1928 - Ranch of A. E. Cross named in pictorial collage entitled THE CANADIAN WEST GOES WILD AT CALGARY STAMPEDE with action shots as saved from this old American Pictorial magazine

-A BACHELOR'S NIGHT * - 1921 - California girl, Dorothy Smoller, formerly with Pavlowa, now playing in "A BACHELOR'S NIGHT" pictured in article entitled ACTRESSES AND SCENES IN CURRENT PRODUCTION as saved from this old American Pictorial Magazine
+A BATCHELOR'S NIGHT * - 1921 - California girl, Dorothy Smoller, formerly with Pavlowa, now playing in "A BACHELOR'S NIGHT" pictured in article entitled ACTRESSES AND SCENES IN CURRENT PRODUCTION as saved from this old American Pictorial Magazine

 A BEAUTY SPOT OF THE GOLDEN STATE - 1929 - Photo of Georgia T. Kemp of Los Angeles, California who wins cash prize for pictured award entitled "A Beauty Spot of the Golden State" as saved from this this old American Pictorial Magazine.